-Our attack algorithm (Algorithm~\ref{alg:recover_all}) contains four steps for $k_{\priv} = 2$.
-We can prove $m = O(n_{\priv} \log (n_{\priv}) )$ suffices.
-Our algorithm shares similarities as two recent attack results : one is a practical attack \cite{carlini_attack}, the other is a theoretical attack \cite{csz20}.
-In the next a few paragraphs, we describe our attack algorithm in four major steps.
-For each step, we also give a comparison with the corresponding step in \cite{carlini_attack,csz20}. \begin{itemize} \item {\bf Step 1.} Section~\ref{sec:retrieve}.
-Get the Gram matrix $\M \in \R^{m \times m}$ for all images. \begin{itemize} \item For this step, \cite{carlini_attack}'s attack is using a pre-trained neural network on public dataset to construct the Gram matrix. \item For this step, we use \cite{csz20}'s attack as a black-box.
+\begin{itemize} \item {\bf Step 1.} Section~\ref{sec:retrieve}.
+Recover the Gram matrix $\M = \W \W^\top \in \R^{m \times m}$ of mixup weights $\W$ from synthetic images $\Y$.
+This Gram matrix contains all inner products of mixup weights $\langle w_i,w_j \rangle$.
+Intuitively this measures the similarity of each pair of two synthetic images and is a natural start of all existing attacking algorithms. \begin{itemize} \item For this step, \cite{carlini_attack}'s attack uses a pre-trained neural network on the public dataset to construct the Gram matrix. \item For this step, note that $\Y$ follows folded Gaussian distribution whose covariance matrix is directly related to $\M$.
+We can thus solve this step by estimating the covariance of a folded Gaussian distribution.
+This is achieved by using Algorithm 2 in \cite{csz20}.
 It takes $O(m^2 d)$ time. \end{itemize} \item {\bf Step 2.} Section~\ref{sec:remove}.
-Get all public image coefficient via using a SDP solver \cite{jklps20}, and substract public part from Gram matrix. \begin{itemize} \item For this step, \cite{carlini_attack}'s attack is 1) they treat public images as noise, 2) they don't need to take care of the public images' labels, since current {\instahide} Challenge doesn't provide label for public images. \item For this step, we use \cite{csz20}'s attack as a black box.
-The time of this step has two parts : 1) formulate the matrix, it takes $d n_{\pub}^2$, 2) solving a SDP with $n_{\pub}^2 \times n_{\pub}^2$ size matrix variable and $O(n_{\pub}^2)$ constraints, thus it takes $n_{\pub}^{2\omega+1}$ time \cite{jklps20}, where $\omega$ is the exponent of matrix multiplication. \end{itemize} \item {\bf Step 3.} Section~\ref{sec:assign}.
+Recover all public image coefficients and subtract the contribution of public coefficients from the Gram matrix $\M$ to obtain $\M_\priv$.
+This step is considered as one of the main computational obstacles for private image recovery. \begin{itemize} \item For this step, \cite{carlini_attack}'s attack: 1) they treat public images as noise, 2) they don't need to take care of the public images' labels, since current {\instahide} Challenge doesn't provide a label for public images. \item For this step, we invoke a paradigm in sparse phase retrieval by using a general SDP solver to approximate the principle components of the Gram matrix of public coefficients. \cite{csz20} proved that this method exactly outputs all public coefficients.
+The time of this step has two parts: 1) formulating the matrix, which takes $d n_{\pub}^2$, 2) solving an SDP with $n_{\pub}^2 \times n_{\pub}^2$ size matrix variable and $O(n_{\pub}^2)$ constraints, which takes $n_{\pub}^{2\omega+1}$ time \cite{jklps20,hjst21}, where $\omega$ is the exponent of matrix multiplication. \end{itemize} \item {\bf Step 3.} Section~\ref{sec:assign}.